What is breast reconstruction?

 The decision to undergo surgery is highly individual.
 Before making a decision, be certain to become as knowledgeable as you can be about the different procedures and what they involve.
 You will next have to decide what you want to be done and when you want to have it done.

-When to Have the Surgery
+When to Have the breast reconstruction surgery?

 One of the decisions you will have to make is when you want the reconstruction to be done.
 The reconstruction can be done just after the mastectomy or it can be done at a later time.